ginobaltazar7/66daysofdata/GenAI/free_courses/resources/README.md

 ### Disclaimer

-The content presented in this course is intended for educational purposes only and does not reflect the views or policies of any associated organizations.
+Inspired by the work of original authors Aishwarya Reganti, Carlotta Catellucio, Ed Donner, et al, this intro is offered independently and for educational purposes only, is for **free**, is not affiliated with any employer and does not reflect the views or policies of any associated organizations.

 ## License